AineNicD/pands-project/README.md

 ### References
-Ian McLoughlin and Andrew Beatty course material - They have done a great job of introducing a newbie like me to python coding and I watched and rewatched their video material many times while completing this project.
-They also provided great links to material for further learning which were of great help.
+Ian McLoughlin and Andrew Beatty course material - They have done a great job of introducing a newbie like me to python coding and I watched and re-watched their video material many times while completing this project.
+They also provided great links to material for further learning which is great help.

 A whirlwind tour of python by Jake Vanderplas- in particular the chaper "A preview of data science tools" for this project